UK Travel Safety

 Top tip: Invest in a stainless steel water bottle that you can refill with filtered water at hotels and restaurants.
 You’ll help reduce the estimated 3 million plastic bottles that are discarded in Bali each year.

 …and we mean in every sense of the saying.
 If you’re out drinking with friends in the main tourist areas such as Kuta, make sure you keep an eye on what is actually being poured into your glass.
 It’s not uncommon for bartenders to spike drinks with methanol – a cheaper substitute that doesn’t dilute the drink’s potency.
 While there’s no way of detecting methanol by taste, symptoms of methanol poisoning can include headaches, nausea and even blindness.
 Avoid this by only ordering sealed drinks that you open yourself or see opened.
-We also encourage consumers of Bali’s infamous ‘bucket drinks’ to watch how much they drink – as claims which come as a result of intoxication may not be covered by your TID travel insurance policy.

 Top tip: Treat yourself to a good quality cocktail at Rock Bar on the Jimbaran Coast.
 Jutting 14 metres out onto the Indian Ocean, this is the spot to see the sun set and spot Bali’s Mount Agung on the horizon.